The Avon Rotary Corn Festival

 The Festival has handicapped parking available, as well as regular shuttle service from the main parking area, which is located only minutes from the Festival site at the Avon High School.

 Pets are not permitted at the Festival.
 Please leave them at home.

-or contact Rotarian and Corn Fest Chairman Tom Vonglis.
+or contact Rotarian and Corn Festival Chairman Tom Vonglis.